libmapper/webmapper/README.md

 2. Providing an interactive graphical interface for creating, editing, and destroying data-streaming connections ("maps") between signals.
 3. Supporting saving and loading of mapping sets, including support for mapping transportability (cf. the [GDIF project][GDIF])

-All libmapper GUIs function as “dumb terminals” — no handling of mapping commands takes place in the GUI, but rather they are only responsible for representing the current state of the network, and issuing commands on behalf of the user.
+All libmapper-compatible GUIs function as “dumb terminals” — no handling of mapping commands takes place in the GUI, but rather they are only responsible for representing the current state of the network, and issuing commands on behalf of the user.
 This means that an arbitrary number of GUIs can be open simultaneously supporting both remote network management and collaborative creation and editing during the mapping task.

 ### Currently missing: